 Who does it affect?

 The GDPR applies to organizations that process the data of EU individuals (even if the business is not EU-based).
-GDPR regulated data can be stored outside the EU, however, data exports must meet additional requirements to ensure compliance.
+GDPR regulated data can be stored outside the EU; however, data exports must meet additional requirements to ensure compliance.
 For example, there must be assurances that the country of transfer provides adequate protections for the data.
-OnceHub participates in the Privacy Shield program, demonstrating that suitable controls are in place to meet this GDPR requirement.

 To protect personal data, the GDPR requires organizations to implement operational and technological controls.
 These controls cover: